patMohr/GettingCleaningDataProject/CodeBook.md

 For each activity, accelerometer and gyroscope readings for three dimensional movement were recorded.

-This resulted in a total of six simultaneous measurements: * X axis acceleration * Y axis acceleration * Z axis acceleration * X axis angular velocity * Y axis angular velocity * Z axis angular velocity
+This resulted in a total of six simultaneous measurements: * X-axis acceleration * Y-axis acceleration * Z-axis acceleration * X-axis angular velocity * Y-axis angular velocity * Z-axis angular velocity

 For each of these six measures a large number of summary statistics were calculated, details of which can be found in the features_info.txt file provided with the original data set.